GridEdgeServices/GridEdgeServices/README.md

 ## Get Started

-Explore our repositories to discover innovative solutions for power system protection, control, monitoring, and automation.
+To discover innovative solutions for power system protection, control, monitoring, and automation.
 Whether you're a researcher, engineer, or industry professional, we invite you to join us in shaping the future of energy technology.

 For inquiries and collaborations, feel free to contact us at [contact@gridedgeservices.com](mailto:contact@gridedgeservices.com).